MicrosoftDocs/azure-stack-docs/AKS-Hybrid/kubernetes-monitor-object-events.md

 # Monitor Kubernetes object events

 Kubernetes events are real-time notifications that provide insights into actions and changes occurring within a Kubernetes cluster, helping you monitor and troubleshoot the health and behavior of their applications.
 These events capture and record information about the lifecycle of various Kubernetes objects, such as pods, nodes, services, and deployments.
-Kubernetes events do not persist throughout your cluster lifecycle, as there is no mechanism for retention.
+Kubernetes events don't persist throughout your cluster lifecycle, as there's no mechanism for retention.
 They are short-lived, only available for one hour after the event is generated.
 To store events for a longer time period, enable [Container Insights](/azure/azure-monitor/containers/kubernetes-monitoring-enable).

 ## Kubernetes event objects